 Condiciones de uso, reproducción, y publicación

-Reproduction and publication of photos requires permission of PPCLI Museum and Archives.
+Reproduction and publication of images requires permission of the PPCLI Museum and Archives.

 Instrumentos de descripción

 Item-level descriptions of the contents of the scrapbooks and albums are included in the Scrapbooks and Albums finding aid.

 Additional material created by or about Jenny Macgregor Morris, including correspondence and address book, is in Collection 1, files 13(5-6)-1.
 Additional photos are in the Individual files photo collection, at P400-Morris